The Government is expected to announce whether it will give the green light for two controversial fracking schemes in Lancashire.

 Where else has fracking been pursued?

-In 2014, Celtique Energie saw its application to drill a temporary well to test for oil and gas in the South Downs National Park, near the village of Fernhurst, West Sussex, - the first time a council rejected a planning application from a shale firm.
+In 2014, Celtique Energie saw its application to drill a temporary well to test for oil and gas in the South Downs National Park, near the village of Fernhurst, West Sussex, turned down - the first time a council rejected a planning application from a shale firm.

 In Scotland, a moratorium is in place against fracking.